 - 1. Private nonprofit entities. - 2.
 Indian tribal governments, including tribal consortia.
 A "tribal government" is the governing body of an Indian tribe or a tribe, band, pueblo, nation, or other organized group or community of Indians, including any Alaska Native village or regional or village corporation (as defined in, or established pursuant to, the Alaska Native Claims Settlement Act (43 U.S.C. §§ 1601 et seq.)), that is recognized as eligible for the special programs and services provided by the United States to Indians because of their status as Indians.
-34 U.S.C. § 12291(a)(36). - 3.
-Tribal organizations.
+34 U.S.C. § 12291(a)(36). - United States to Indians because of their status as Indians.
+34 U.S.C. § 12291(a)(36).

+3. Tribal organizations.
 A "tribal organization" is the governing body of any Indian tribe; any legally established organization of Indians which is controlled, sanctioned, or chartered by such governing body of a tribe or tribes to be served, or which is democratically elected by the adult members of the Indian community to be served by such organization and which includes the maximum participation of Indians in all phases of its activities; or any tribal nonprofit organization.
 34 U.S.C. § 12291(a)(38).
-A "tribal nonprofit organization" is a victim services provider that has as its primary purpose to assist Native victims of domestic violence, dating violence, sexual assault, or stalking; and that has staff and leadership with a demonstrated history of assisting American Indian or Alaska Native victims of domestic violence, dating violence, sexual assault, or stalking.
-34 U.S.C. § 12291(a)(37). - 4.
-Territorial organizations.
-For the purposes of this solicitation, a "territorial organization" is a nonprofit, nongovernmental organization addressing domestic violence, dating violence, sexual assault, and/or stalking within a United States Territory, which include the Commonwealth of Puerto Rico, Guam, American Samoa, the Virgin Islands, and the Northern Mariana Islands. - 5.
-Publicly funded organizations, not acting in a governmental capacity, such as law schools.
+A "tribal nonprofit organization" is a victim services provider that has as its primary purpose to assist Native victims of domestic violence, dating violence, sexual assault, or stalking; and that has staff and leadership with a demonstrated history of assisting American Indian or Alaska Native victims of domestic violence, dating violence, dating violence, sexual assault, or stalking.
+34 U.S.C. § 12291(a)(37).